MailCleaner/python-mailcleaner-library/README.md

 different package dedicated to tests.
 * As explained on example, there are no relationship on Models because there are no realtionships in database structure.
 I didn't wanted to created a logical bias.
 First we need to add the relationship at databases and then implement (quickly and simply) the logical relationships on the code.
+* When the code is sufficiently covered in test, it may be interesting to do the CI (Continuous Integration).
+Thus, no code will be integreted on the MailCleaner sources without passing test first.
+Github permits this (we can also consider other platforms such as Gitlab, etc.).
+Here we consider only CI because doing CD (Continuous Deployment) on MailCleaner isn't useful as in fact we already done something like that thanks to the Updater4MC who update MailCleaner's code every day.